Project Grant – Fall 2016 Registration Instructions

 Are gender (socio-cultural) considerations taken into account in this study?

 Themes: Select a primary theme classification.
-Indicate additional theme classifications only if the substance of the grant application significantly overlaps more than one theme.
+Indicate up to four theme classifications if the substance of the grant application significantly overlaps more than one theme.
 Consult the definition of the four CIHR Themes on the CIHR website for more information.

 Task 3: Complete Summary